camikazegreen/verbclub/README.md

 ### Frontend Development

-The frontend is a simple Express server serving static files.
+The frontend is a React app built with Vite.
 To modify the frontend:
-1. Edit files in `apps/web/public`
+1. Edit files in `apps/web/src`
-2. Changes will be reflected immediately due to volume mounting
+2. Changes will be reflected immediately when running `npm run dev`

 ## Troubleshooting